lindy-dev/local-translator/README.md

  4. Create a directory "tts-models"
  5. Download the kokoro model from "https://github.com/thewh1teagle/kokoro-onnx" and place it in the tts-models folder.
  6. Download the kokoro voices.json and place it in the tts-models folder.
- 7. Run the following command to start the server: `python run main.py`
+ 7. Run the following command to start the server: `python main.py`